Stuff (company): Fairfax Media, 2003–2018

+Nine Entertainment, 2018–2020

-In December 2018 Fairfax Media merged with Australia's Nine Entertainment.
+In July 2018, Stuff's parent company Fairfax Media merged with Australia's Nine Entertainment, which acquired Stuff and its stable of New Zealand newspapers.
 In July 2019, Nine Entertainment attempted to sell Stuff but did not receive any adequate bids.

 In November 2019, NZME confirmed that it had entered into negotiations with Nine Entertainment to purchase Stuff and submitted a proposal to the New Zealand Government regarding a "possible transaction."
 NZME proposed a "Kiwishare" arrangement that would ringfence Stuff's editorial operations and protect local journalism.

 On 11 May 2020, NZME offered to purchase Stuff for a symbolic $1 on the basis of saving jobs during the COVID-19 pandemic.
 In response, Stuff's parent company Nine Entertainment terminated further discussion with NZME.
 In response, NZME filed for an emergency injunction at the Auckland High Court to force Nine Entertainment back into negotiations.
 On 19 May, the Auckland High Court rejected NZME's bid for an interim injunction against Nine Entertainment.

+Sinead Boucher, 2020–present

 On 25 May, Nine Entertainment agreed to sell Stuff to Stuff's chief executive Sinead Boucher for NZ$1, with the transaction due to be completed by 31 May.
-This marks the return of the company into New Zealand ownership.
-Nine will retain all of the proceeds of the sale of wholesale broadband business Stuff Fibre to telecommunications company Vocus Group, and ownership of Stuff's Wellington printing press.
+This marked the return of the company into New Zealand ownership.
+Nine retained all of the proceeds of the sale of wholesale broadband business Stuff Fibre to telecommunications company Vocus Group, and ownership of Stuff's Wellington printing press.

+In later-released court filings, it was revealed Nine had decided it would shut down Stuff if a merger or sale had not proceeded by 31 May.